-Please speak with one of our pastors and register for an Inquirer’s Seminar.
-The six-hour seminar is offered in two alternating monthly formats—Saturday from 9 am until 3:30 pm, or on two consecutive Wednesday evenings in the month, from 6:30 until 9:30 pm.
-Both formats include a light meal.
+Please speak with one of our pastors and register for "Tell Me More About MAPC" class.
+The seminar is offered on certain Saturdays from 9 am until 11:30 am throughout the year, so please check our calendar for scheduled dates.
+The class includes a light meal.
 Professional childcare will be provided if arrangements are made prior to the seminar.
-Contact the Rev. Jenny McDevitt at or phone her at 212-288-8920 x8471.
-He will be glad to register you and answer any questions you may have.
+Contact the Rev. Jenny McDevitt at .
+She will be glad to answer any questions you may have.

-Must I be ready to become a member to participate in a seminar?
+Must I be ready to become a member to participate in a class?

 Absolutely not!
-Being ready to join the church is not an expectation of those who attend a seminar.
-That is why it is called an “Inquirers’ Seminar.”
+Being ready to join the church is not an expectation of those who attend a class.
+That is why it is called an “Tell Me More About MAPC.”
 We want participants to be free to think through membership at MAPC and what is involved with that commitment.
-Each seminar regularly includes several people who are still exploring their faith, or for other reasons are not yet prepared to join the church.
-We encourage these people to continue to worship with us and take part in our ministries, telling them that should the time come when they are ready to join, we will gladly welcome them into membership.
-We welcome anyone who is truly “inquiring” about these various dimensions of the faith!
+Each class regularly includes several people who are still exploring their faith, or for other reasons are not yet prepared to join the church.
+We encourage these people to continue to worship with us and take part in our ministries, telling them that, should the time come when they are ready to join, we will gladly welcome them into membership.
+We welcome anyone who is truly interested about these various dimensions of the faith!
 And, we welcome last-minute attendance.
 Though we appreciate a phone call or e-mail to let us know you plan to attend, it is not absolutely necessary.